alexeysp11/workflow-auth/README.md

 `workflow-auth` is a service for authentication and getting session tokens.

+The authentication service is responsible for verifying the identity of users attempting to access the client app.
+This includes validating user credentials, such as email address and password, and providing secure access to the app's features and functionality.

 ## Description

 - This service writes/reads session tokens in the database.